Stat-Cook/deident/paper.md

 resource-limited sector (Harwich and Laycock 2018; Wilson 2019; Nelson et al. 2019; Yu, Beam, and Kohane 2018).
-One key aspect of working within health data is the necessity to work within the ethical and legal frameworks of research with human participants(n.d.), notably around the risks posed by the processing of personally identifiable data (PID) and pseudo-PID (variables which if used together can identify an individual)\[ref\].
+One key aspect of working within health data is the necessity to work within the ethical and legal frameworks of research with human participants(Sales and Folkman 2000;
+UKRI 2022), notably around the risks posed by the processing of personally identifiable data (PID) and pseudo-PID (variables which if used together can identify an individual)(ICO 2023).

-One approach to dealing with PID concerns is to apply transformations to the data, e.g. encryption of names, or aggregation of ages, which can limit the risk of identification at the cost of nuance\[ref\].
+One approach to dealing with PID concerns is to apply transformations to the data, e.g. encryption of names, or aggregation of ages, which can limit the risk of identification at the cost of nuance(Tachepun and Thammaboosadee 2020).
 Hence, we demonstrate an extendable package of tools for the implementation and application of deidentification techniques to panel datasets.

 # Statement of need